freohr/yet-another-glog-hack/rules/Classes.md

 Starting Equipment:

-* A Spellbook with 3 random spells, and 2d3 blank pages (you can write at most 1 spell per page)
+- A Spellbook with 3 random spells, and 7 blank spell pages (you can write at most 1 spell per page).
+Roll 3d24 on the [arcane spell list](magic/spell-schools.md), you get each roll as a spell in your starting spellbook (reroll duplicates)
-* Travelling Robes
+- Travelling Robes
-* A big pointy hat (describe it to the table)
+- A big pointy hat (describe it to the table)

 Previous Profession (before your adventuring life), and a starting item: